 There have been several major advances in the field of psychiatric rehabilitation in the past 25 years or so, but the origins of this work go back much further.
 In the pages of this section we will describe the principles required to make it possible for people with serious mental illness to re-enter society as full, participating members and lay out some of the evidence that demonstrates which social interventions can be most effective.

-Included among the approaches described here are vocational services; how we can provide support and education to families; restoring our client’s strengths and abilities through such interventions as cognitive behavioral therapy; the psychosocial clubhouse model, like Colorado Recovery’s Treehouse; and alternatives to the hospital for acute treatment, like our open-door residential treatment facility, Balsam House.
+Included among the approaches described here are vocational services; how we can provide support and education to families; restoring our client’s strengths and abilities through such interventions as cognitive behavioral therapy and the psychosocial clubhouse model, like Colorado Recovery’s Treehouse.